cakebatterandsprinkles/portfolio-gatsby/src/posts/18-big_o.md

 O(log(n)) describes a logarithmic complexity, which means the running time of the algorithm grows in proportion to the logarithm of the data size.
 For example, if 10 items take x amount of time, 100 items will take 2x, and 1000 items will take 3x.

 The best example of an algorithm that has a complexity of O(log(n)) is **the binary search algorithm.** A binary search is used to search an ordered list for a particular value.
 It has a divide and conquer approach.
-Target value is compared with the middle value, then half of the list is discarded until the target is found.
+The target value is compared with the middle value, then half of the list is discarded until the target is found.
 This method is very efficient for large, sorted lists.
-This is also a recursive approach, because we are repeatedly solving smaller and smaller versions of the same problem.
+This is also a recursive approach because we are repeatedly solving smaller and smaller versions of the same problem.

 A very common analogy that explains binary search very well is the telephone book example.
 The telephone book has the names and phone numbers of everyone that lives in a certain area in the alphabetic order.
-If you are looking for somebody specific, you can just open the mid section, and the person you are looking for will be on one of the two sides (or maybe it will be on that specific page if you're crazy lucky).
+If you are looking for somebody specific, you can just open the midsection, and the person you are looking for will be on one of the two sides (or maybe it will be on that specific page if you're crazy lucky).
 As it is in alphabetic order, you don't need to think of the other half anymore, so you can even rip the book apart get rid of the irrelevant side.
 You can do the same thing until you find the person you're looking for.

 **O(n)**

 O(n) describes a linear-time algorithm.
-The worst case scenario entails a calculation or an iteration done **n** times, with **n** being the data size.
+The worst-case scenario entails a calculation or an iteration done **n** times, with **n** being the data size.

 Let's see an example: